 In this study an effort has been made to discuss the emerging issues where attention is needed for bringing value and growth in the management education in India.
 The result is aimed at to meet the demand of globalized village from today's management graduates.
 The top business-schools differentiate themselves from all others depending upon above discussed issues only.
 The challenge of management education is to become more practical oriented and industry focus with a holistic, targeted and customized focus to remove the gap that exist between industry requirements and academic curriculum.
 Institutes need to focus on grooming right attitude, creating corporate awareness, and developing managerial skills among the aperients.
 Improved and frequent industry interaction will help in both student and faculty development.
 Faculty enrichment, Curriculum cum pedagogical development, research initiatives are key drivers for holistic development of the management education.
 In addition, financial and academic autonomy, building ethical values, strengthening the moral compass, managing innovation and prioritizing the art of governance as the approach to management.
-It should also promote social accountability and environmental issues at all levels.
+It should also promote social accountability and environmental responsibility and inculcate the skills enabling business school graduates to take up business, community and environmental issues at all levels.
 In other words, business schools must be innovative, flexible and responsive to the dictates of the changing environment.